-Left to right: John Hill, Neil Tesser, Dee Alexander, Dave Schwan
+Left to right: Dee Alexander, John Hill, Leslie Keros, Dave Schwan

 The WFMT Radio Network and the Jazz Network are pleased to announce that we’ve brought the Jazz Network home to Chicago!

-Our excellent lineup of hosts includes GRAMMY Award-winning Jazz commentator Neil Tesser, longtime radio host Dave Schwan, Jazz vocalist and educator Dee Alexander and Jazz aficionado John Hill.
+Our excellent lineup of hosts includes longtime radio host Dave Schwan, vocalist and educator Dee Alexander, jazz maven Leslie Keros, and jazz aficionado John Hill.
 We’re excited to have their voices and talents on the Jazz Network!

 The hours are produced here in Chicago at our studios, and we are delighted to be able to offer custom promos, biographies, photos, and other supplemental materials to help make the Jazz Network a robust and healthy cornerstone of your schedule!